streetcomplete/StreetComplete/README.md

 * Any node may be deleted, or have all tags removed if it's not free-floating
 * An element at at the same position as a note may be edited (this is blocked in normal SC)
 * `check_date:*` may be added without resurvey
-* Most quests may apply to an extended range of elements
+* Most quests may apply to an extended range of elements (user-defined)
-* EE contains some additional quests, see [here (scroll down)](app/src/main/java/de/westnordost/streetcomplete/quests/QuestsModule.kt)
+* EE contains some additional quests, see [here (scroll to bottom)](app/src/main/java/de/westnordost/streetcomplete/quests/QuestsModule.kt)
+  * These quests usually do not fulfill the requirements for normal StreetComplete, and need to be enabled by the user first.
-  * additonally there are the quest types TagEditor (may modify any tag), CreatePoiEditType (may add nodes) and CustomOverlay (may delete or move nodes; modifying tags will be via TagEditor)
+  * There are the further quest types _TagEditor_ (may modify any tag), _CreatePoiEditType_ (adds nodes) and _CustomOverlay_ (may delete or move nodes; modifying tags in custom overlay context is done via _TagEditor_)

 # original readme